 In sublingual administration, the user places a few drops of the tincture underneath their tongue.
 This approach allows CBD to be absorbed directly by blood vessels as it bypasses the digestive system.

-The CBD drops should be held under the tongue between 10 seconds and 60 seconds before swallowing.
+The CBD drops should be held under the tongue between 30 seconds and 60 seconds before swallowing.
 The longer it is held, the more CBD is absorbed immediately.

 CBD Tinctures as Food Additives